 Class II Permit

-Major Subdivision Permit
+Major Subdivision Plat

 Includes creating lots less than 35 acres on non-agricultural land or agricultural land which does not meet the criteria for the Minor Exemption Subdivision Permit; some mobile home parks, and residential condominium developments.

-Boundary Adjustment Permit
+Boundary Adjustment Plat

-Lot Consolidation Permit
+Lot Consolidation Plat

-Conceptual Development Plan Permit
+Conceptual Development Plan

 The County currently does not issue sign permits, however, all signs installed in the county must meet code requirements regarding size, design, and location.
-Please contact staff for more information on sign codes.
+Please contact Planning Department staff for more information on sign codes.

 Legal vs. Illegal Lots

 For any event using or crossing a County Road, you must first obtain a Special Events - County Road Use Permit by submitting the application (with required attachments) at least 45 days prior to the proposed event.
 Applications shall be submitted in person to the County Planning Department at 1060 East Second Avenue.
 Special events using county roads are approved or denied by county staff.